How Hard Will This Divorce Be On My Finances?

 Who is Hendershot, Cannon & Hisey, P.C?

-What our Texas Law Firm Brings to the Table?
+What Does our Texas Law Firm Bring to the Table?

 - Attorney and Partner - Lennea Cannon is Board Certified in Family Law by the Texas Board of Legal Specialization, which requires an experience level created by handling a vast number of family law trials, mediations, arbitrations, and appeals, all before you can even take the difficult test required for certification.
 Very few attorneys become Board Certified.